| Name | Size |

 Bitwarden, pass, and

-With gnome-keyring, secrets in an unlocked collection can be read by a malicious application that is running on the user's desktop.
+With gnome-keyring, secrets in an unlocked collection can be read by any application that has access to the session bus.
 This does startle some users, but the developers have repeatedly explained that there is just no point in trying to protect against malicious un-sandboxed applications.

-While I am very critical of security theater myself, I feel like there is room for nuance here.
-These are some of the ideas I want to experiment with:
+While I understand the sentiment, I feel like there is room for nuance here.
+These are some of the mechanisms xi-keyring uses to limit access to secrets:

 - Prevent malicious applications from taking memory dumps by using